SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide-en.md

 <img src="image/management2.png" alt="管理画面" width="585" height="auto" />
 *Administrator Screen*

-### DB Administration
+### Database Administration

-You can create, switch, rename, delete and initialize storage space within DB Administration.
-Note you will not be able to rename or delete the default storage area that is automatically created in the beginning.
+You can create, switch, rename, delete and initialize storage space within the database administration ("DB Administration" in ChOWDER's GUI).
+Note that you will not be able to rename or delete the default storage area that is automatically created in the beginning.

 <img src="image/management3.png" alt=" DB 管理" width="585" />
 *DB Administration*